CSCI-109A-FRP/CSCI-109A-FRP.github.io/03_modeling.md

 We define our baseline model by simply taking the party, per each district, with the highest winning rate.

 Here we have defined `winnerFilter_` and `baselineTrain_`.
-The only difference with the `winnerFilter` and `baselineTrain` defined in 02-EDA phase is that here we refer to parties as 1 and 0, instead than as 'R' and 'D'.
+The only difference with the `winnerFilter` and `baselineTrain` defined in the 02_EDA.ipynb notebook is that here we refer to parties as 1 and 0, instead than as 'R' and 'D'.

 We prepare a dictionary `results` containing the winner parties of each year, grouped by state and district.